 Ma Hnin Nu Htwe is the mother of three children and her oldest daughter was born with multiple disabilities.
 This is not easy anywhere... more

 Lacquerware is arguably one of the most famous traditional crafts in Myanmar as its production requires a hot and humid climate.
-There are many steps involved in creating high-quality lacquer involving a large amount of time... more
+There are many steps involved in creating high-quality lacquer involving a large amount of time, patience and planning to ensure the sourcing and creation process is done to the highest standard.
+Each piece takes 9... more

 Pann Nann Ein, meaning ‘Creative Royal Home’, is a local foundation that helps people with physical and mental disabilities to achieve sustainable livelihoods.
 The organization works closely with its members to help them produce handmade products that truly reflect the uniqueness of Myanmar culture through the design and... more